marian-code/simulation_visualizer/README.md

 The second option is to deploy locally:

-First you have to generate file with user logins in data folder named `users.txt`.
+* you have to generate file with user logins in data folder named `users.txt`.
 The format is one `username:password` on each line.
+* create self signed certificate files with openssl if you want to run in production mode

 ```bash
 # install